-IPUMS-International extends the IPUMS model beyond the United States.
-Begun in 1999, the first phase of IPUMS-International includes microdata samples from eight countries with broad geographical distribution.
-These data are being cleaned, harmonized, documented, and disseminated using the same principles and methods that underlie the original IPUMS-USA database.
-The five-year project is funded by the National Science Foundation, supplemented by a grant from the National Institutes of Health (NIH).2 In 2003, a project to add data for sixteen additional Latin American countries was funded by NIH, a European project was funded in 2004 and a continuations of IPUMS-International, to add data from dozens of additional countries in Africa, Asia, and the Middle East began in 2005 with funding by the NSF.
+The project builds on our work to create a harmonized database of U.S. microdata between 1850 and 2000 (IPUMS-USA) (see Ruggles and Sobek 1997).1 IPUMS-International extends the IPUMS model beyond the United States.
+Begun in 1999, the first phase of IPUMS-International includes microdata samples from 8 countries with broad geographical distribution.
+These data are being cleaned, harmonized, documented, and disseminated using the same principles and methods that underlie the original

+IPUMS-USA database.
+The five-year project is funded by the National Science Foundation, supplemented by a grant from the National Institutes of Health (NIH).
+A project to add data for 16 additional Latin American countries has just been funded by NIH, and projects to add data from dozens of additional countries in Europe, Africa, and Asia are in the planning stages.